rust-lang/rust/text/0000-simd-infrastructure.md

 their lengths match and their elements are castable (i.e. are primitives), there's no enforcement of nominal types.

-All of these are never checked: explicit SIMD is essentially only required for speed, and checking inflates one instruction to 5 or more.
+All of these operators and conversions are never checked (in the sense of the arithmetic overflow checks of `-C debug-assertions`): explicit SIMD is essentially only required for speed, and checking inflates one instruction to 5 or more.

 ## Platform Detection